 (2) Liabilities of a group member may be transferred pursuant to Labor Code Section 3702.8 and/or Article 8, Section 15360 of these regulations.

-(d) Notice to the Manager of involuntary cancellation or termination of a group member from a group self-insurer as set forth in subsection (a) shall be good cause for revocation of the Affiliate Certificate issued to the group member on the applicable effective date of the involuntary cancellation or termination date without issuance of further notice from the Manager.
+(d) Notice to the Chief of involuntary cancellation or termination of a group member from a group self-insurer as set forth in subsection (a) shall be good cause for revocation of the Affiliate Certificate issued to the group member on the applicable effective date of the involuntary cancellation or termination date without issuance of further notice from the Chief.

-(e) Any group member leaving a group self-insurer shall provide proof of workers' compensation coverage to the Manager and to the group self-insurer within 45 days after the notice of cancellation or termination.
-Notice to the Manager may be provided by the group self-insurer, the Group Administrator, or the group member.
-However, if the group member no longer has employees in California, the group member or group self-insurer shall notify the Manager and no proof of insurance need be provided.
-Unless the group member no longer has employees in California, the Manager shall notify the Labor Commissioner of any group member that voluntarily or involuntarily leaves a private group self-insurer and has failed to provide proof of coverage for workers' compensation liabilities in the form of a binder or certificate of insurance within 45 days after the notice of cancellation or termination.
+(e) Any group member leaving a group self-insurer shall provide proof of workers' compensation coverage to the Chief and to the group self-insurer within 45 days after the notice of cancellation or termination.
+Notice to the Chief may be provided by the group self-insurer, the Group Administrator, or the group member.
+However, if the group member no longer has employees in California, the group member or group self-insurer shall notify the Chief and no proof of insurance need be provided.
+Unless the group member no longer has employees in California, the Chief shall notify the Labor Commissioner of any group member that voluntarily or involuntarily leaves a private group self-insurer and has failed to provide proof of coverage for workers' compensation liabilities in the form of a binder or certificate of insurance within 45 days after the notice of cancellation or termination.

 (f) Any member of a group self-insurer may voluntarily withdraw from the group self-insurer at the end of a program year after obtaining alternate coverage and providing written notice to the Group Administrator of its intent to voluntarily end its participation in the group self-insurer.
 Notwithstanding this section, the group self-insurer's bylaws may require periods of membership longer than one year and, except as specified by Section 15473(d)(2), may specify penalties, loss of any return of surplus funds, or other sanctions for early termination of group membership.